 Turn the clock back thirty years to early 1990.
 Joe Public is thirty-years old and has been working for twelve years since finishing high school.
 He managed to save an average of $150 per month during this time, so $21,600 in total by the time the 1990s began.

 At this point, Joe decides to get serious about saving.
 Now, he isn’t a stock picker.
-In fact he doesn’t know much about balance sheets, income statements and so on.
+In fact, he doesn’t know much about balance sheets and income statements at all.
 However, Joe does share something in common with a man who many people consider the world’s most famous stock picker, Warren Buffett.
 Joe is an optimist when it comes to the future of America.
 Given enough time, he thinks the direction of travel is decidedly one-way: forward.
-On that basis he decides to invest in the ultimate barometer of corporate America: the S&P 500.
+On that basis he decides to invest in the ultimate barometer of corporate America – the S&P 500.